Tuesday, February 12

 I believe God gave us two ears and one mouth because it was meant for us to use them in that proportion.
 When I talk I am only speaking what I know.
 If I shut up, when with others----an not insist only saying what's on my mind----I may hear something new.
 I'm often smarter than I was before listening to that person.

-4. I had an open conversation with a son.
+3. I had an open conversation with a friend.
 The openness, thoughtfulness and honesty we had met my need for connecting on an intimate level.
-It's great relating with an adult son.
-Hearing his mature but different perspective was gladdening. .Mine perspective is limited, so I appreciate times we celebrate together.

-5. I appreciate patience.
-It allows me to slow down, when life engulfs me, with the urgent trying to distract me from doing the important.
+4. I appreciate patience.
+It allows me to slow down.
+When life engulfs me, urgent but not important demand my attention.
+They try to distract me from doing the important, but not urgent.
 Turning things over to God, letting Him carry the burdens of my life makes it more bearable, less frightening and increases my patience.

 Related Posts: